Richard Chase: Mental deterioration

-When Chase returned to Sacramento for good in the summer of 1973, he began cutting out photos of human organs from a medical book, and pasting them all over his bedroom.
-This was in an effort to understand what was wrong with him.
-Around this time, Chase called an ambulance to his house, which arrived with a stretcher that he had requested.
-However, they refused to take him to the hospital when they found out that he was not suffering from a medical emergency.
-Chase later went to his mother, "begging" her for help with his supposed medical conditions.
-She responded by getting him in contact with two different doctors.
-Chase was dissatisfied with the prognosis these doctors gave him, so he went to see Doctor Donald Ansel.
-Ansel found there to be nothing physically wrong with him, and concluded that Chase had a "psychiatric disturbance of major proportion."
-In 1973, Chase killed one of his cats when he saw a television story about a cat that had received high quality medical treatment.
-The story aggravated him since he believed that he deserved these treatments.
+By early 1973, Chase had begun obsessively worrying about his physical health.
+That summer, he began cutting out photos of human organs from a Gray's Anatomy medical book and pasting the images on his bedroom walls in an effort to understand what he believed was wrong with him.
+He also began seeking medical help for his perceived ailments; on one occasion in approximately 1973, Chase called an ambulance to his house, which arrived with a stretcher that he had requested.
+However, the paramedics refused to take him to the hospital when they determined that he was not suffering from a medical emergency and suggested he undergo a psychiatric evaluation.
+By this stage, Chase's sister had become markedly afraid of him and made efforts to avoid being alone in his company; his mother—having noted he had begun hearing voices and regularly made comments to the effect of "Stop bothering me!" to himself—made arrangements for him to see two separate doctors.
+Chase was dissatisfied with the prognosis these doctors gave him, so he went to see a doctor named Donald Ansel.
+Ansel discovered no physical ailments, and concluded that Chase had a "psychiatric disturbance of major proportion."